RegisGraptin/zama-private-lending/README.md

 - At the moment, our protocol can handle only one ERC20 at a time.
 One improvement could be to integrate a ERC-1155 approach, allowing multiple token representation in a single contract.

+- Once a user submits a supply or withdrawal request, it cannot be modified or cancelled within the same round.
+For example, if a user wants to reduce a previously submitted lending amount, they must wait until the current round is executed and the operation finalized.
+Changes can only be made in the next round.

 ## Highlights

 - Leverage existing solution as `ConfidentialERC20Wrapped`